 If you are already registered to vote and are on the register of electors (voters roll) for the South Lanarkshire area you do not need to re-register.

-To vote in the Scottish Local Government Elections on Thursday 4 May 2017 you must be registered to vote by:
+To vote in the UK Parliamentary General Election on Thursday 8 June 2017 you must be registered to vote by:

 To find out if you are registered to vote contact the Electoral Registration Officer (ERO).

 The register of electors (voters roll) contains details of everyone who has registered to vote.
 It is used to determine who can vote at elections while the register is in force.
 A new register is published at least once a year, usually on or shortly before 1 December.